jootten/A2C_Lunar_Lander/report.md

 ![*Figure 10: coordinator.py get_action_distribution*](report_screenshots/coordinator.py_get_action_dist.png)

 At this point the reasons for our architectural choices for the actor network become apparent: The tanh of the mu output layer **(Figure 4, Line 27)** keeps the center of our normal distributions, i.e. the average of our sampled values within [-1, 1], which is useful since this is exactly the action space.
-Similarly for the sigma output layer **(Figure 4, Line 28)**, a softplus activation ensures that the mathematical restrictions of the standard deviation are upheld, namely $\sigma \ge 0$.
+Similarly, for the sigma output layer **(Figure 4, Line 28)**, a softplus activation ensures that the mathematical restrictions of the standard deviation are upheld, namely $\sigma \ge 0$.

 Lastly, to complete our step in the environment, we execute the computed actions **(Figure 8, Line 138)**.
 A deep dive into the agent's execute function is required before we return the agent's memories to the coordinator.
-That is, because we have to form the agent's memories first.
-Let us take a look how this is done.
+That is because we have to form the agent's memories first.
+Let us take a look at how this is done.

 ![*Figure 11: agent.py execute*](report_screenshots/agent.py_execute.png)

 The agent performs the action given on the environment and stores the resulting state, reward and done flag returned by the environment, then updates the internal state `self.state` and the finished flag **(Figure 11, Line 50-53)**.
 His observations are stored by the memory object instantiated from our Memory class (memory.py).
-It is initialized in the agents `__init__` as seen before **(Figure 6, Line 22)** and posseses numpy arrays to store states, actions, rewards, estimated returns and terminal booleans denoting whether a terminal state is reached.
-The agents memory starts of empty **(Figure 12, Line 10-15)**.
-Observations can be stored in the arrays via the index representing the timesteps **(Figure 12, Line 17-22)**
+It is initialized in the agents `__init__` as seen before **(Figure 6, Line 22)** and possesses numpy arrays to store states, actions, rewards, estimated returns and terminal booleans denoting whether a terminal state is reached.
+The agent's memory starts of empty **(Figure 12, Line 10-15)**.
+Observations can be stored in the arrays via the index representing the timesteps **(Figure 12, Line 17-22)**.

 ![*Figure 12: memory.py store*](report_screenshots/memory.py_init_store.png)

-Now that the memory of the agents are filled with the exciting experiences of one timestep, they are eager to return them to the coordinator.
+Now that the memories of the agents are filled with the exciting experiences of one timestep, they are eager to return them to the coordinator.
 But we have taught them well, so that they will only return them to the coordinator when the required `num_steps` is reached **(Figure 11, Line 56-59)**.
 Until then they repeat the observe and execute routine and only afterwards collectively return a list containing every agent's memory object to the coordinator.
 Now it is time for the coordinator to utilize these memories to make the agents better.

 ![*Figure 13: coordinator.py train*](report_screenshots/coordinator.py_train.png)

 We do this by first computing the discounted cumulative return **(Figure 13 Line, 76)**.
 As described in the theoretical background, our goal is to maximize the cumulative discounted return at each timestep.
 We had defined it as $G_t = \sum_t^{\infty}{\gamma^{t} r_t}$.
 For each memory object, we store $G_t$ in the attribute `self.estimated_return`.
 This is calculated by iterating over the reversed list of rewards **(Figure 14, Line 54)** and summing up all rewards, but discounting future rewards more heavily **(Figure 14, Line 57)**, e.g. $G_1 = R_{t=1} + \gamma \cdot R_{t=2} + \gamma^2 \cdot R_{t=3} + ...$.
 Our function does this in an unintuitive manner, but it becomes apparent if one would go through this with an example: Looking at a reward list with only 3 entries at the end of an episode: Our `cumulative_return` gets initialized with 0.
 Our `estimated_return[3]` for timestep 3 is $R_3$ (`self.rewards[3]`).
 Our `cumulative_return` is now $R_3$.
 For timestep 2 the estimated return is $R_2 + \gamma \cdot R_3$.
 Now finally for timestep 1 the discounted cumulative return $G_1$ (our `estimated_return[1]`) is $R_1 + \gamma \cdot (R_2 + \gamma \cdot R_3) = R_1 + \gamma \cdot R_2 + \gamma^2 \cdot R_3$ if we multiply the $\gamma$ into the brackets.
 This is exactly what we wanted and we hope that the functionality of this method is now more clear.
 It is important to notice that this estimated return only depends on rewards of following states and not of the ones before.

-Back in the coordinator, concatenating all the made observations accross all agents can then be done using the sum function **(Figure 13, Line 77)**, as we have adjusted the memory class's `__add__` behavior method, i.e. what happens when adding two memory objects together, namely that their observations are concatenated.
+Back in the coordinator, concatenating all the made observations across all agents can then be done using the sum function **(Figure 13, Line 77)**, as we have adjusted the memory class's `__add__` behavior method, i.e. what happens when adding two memory objects together, namely that their observations are concatenated.

 ![*Figure 14: memory.py compute_discounted_cum_return*](report_screenshots/memory.py_compute_return.png)

 The memory object of the coordinator now contains the collective memory of all agents and their discounted returns.
 These are needed to compute the actor loss and critic loss, which we want to minimize, so we compute their gradients.
 This is coordinated by the `_get_mean_gradients()` function **(Figure 13, Line 80, Figure 15)**.
 Since we have two networks, two gradients are computed: The policy gradients maximize the actor loss, therefore maximizing the estimated return **(Figure 15, Line 161)**.
-This might be unconventional, since the name "loss" suggests that it should be minimized, but since it is the derivative of the reward function, we want to maximize it.
+This might be unconventional since the name "loss" suggests that it should be minimized, but since it is the derivative of the reward function, we want to maximize it.
 Since the term contains a log probability it will in fact converge to 0, since the log of probability values (which are between 0 and 1) is always $\leq 0$.
 In addition, the advantage term ($A_t^w = G_t -V_t^w$) should also converge to 0 since the estimated return $G_t$ is approximated by our critic (state value function) and we want our critic's estimate to be as close as possible to the actual return.

 The critic gradients minimize the critic loss, which will minimize the Mean Squared Error for the state value function **(Figure 15, Line 163)**.